 4. Receive data visualisations of the results (keeping all data aggregated) that tell an in-depth story of social mobility at their organisation

-6. Gain information on recruitment, promotion, and learning and development practices, as well as gain additional insights on employee behaviour
+6. Gain information on recruitment, promotion, and learning and development practices, as well as additional insights on employee behaviour

 If you’d like to know more about how our social mobility measure can benefit your organisation, please fill in the form below and we will get in touch.